CyberEyeResearchLabs/lorawan-stack-docs/doc/content/gateways/mikrotikrouterboard/_index.md

 <!--more-->

-It's technical specifications can be found in [the MikroTik official documentation](https://mikrotik.com/product/wap_lora8_kit).
+Its technical specifications can be found in [the MikroTik official documentation](https://mikrotik.com/product/wap_lora8_kit).

 >**Note:** This gateway does not currently support changing Frequency Plans.